SinShady/Riiid_AI_Tutor-Answer_Correctness_Predictions/README.md

  ![RF Confusion Matrix](/reports/figures/random_forest_matrix.png)

 # Conclusion
-In conclusion, we can use these predictions to improve and prove the success of AI tutors.
+In conclusion, these predictions can be used to improve and prove the success of AI tutors.
 Knowing how the student is likely to perform in the future can give better insight for the AI to individualize education and personalize the learning experience for each student to achieve the best results.
 I strongly believe that if features about student demographics were included in the database, the model accuracy would greatly improve and student success in underprivileged areas could be addressed and improved by the AI tutor as well.

 AI tutors could be a much needed change in our education system to provide equal opportunity and improve the success of students around the globe.